OperationSpark/high-school-prep/step-five-free-code-camp.md

 The first step to getting started on [Free Code Camp](http://freecodecamp.com) is to **register via GitHub**.

-**IMPORTANT : MAKE SURE YOU LOGIN USING GITHUB, OR YOUR CHANGES WILL NOT BE SAVED!**
+**IMPORTANT : MAKE SURE YOU LOGIN USING GITHUB, OR YOU WILL LOSE YOUR CHANGES!**

 ##Required Sections